 Items come and go in League of Legends.
 Some items have been in the game for as long as we remember, while others get cut because they're too powerful, game breaking or don't fit into the meta anymore.

-So, which items have been removed from the game over the years because they were just too strong?
+Which items have been removed from the game over the years because they were just too strong?
 Have you played League of Legends long enough to even remember some of these overpowered items in the game?
 Let's check out the five most OP items in the history of League of Legends.

-Most Overpowered Weapons in League
+Most Overpowered Items in League of Legends

 5. Banner of Command